2011–2012 Kurdish protests in Turkey: April

-Turkish police conducted raids on 30 April in Batman, İstanbul, and Mardin, among other districts, and arrested 70 "agitators" authorities said were trained by the PKK to organize demonstrations and exploit chaos created by Kurdish protests.
+Turkish police conducted raids on 30 April in Batman, Istanbul, and Mardin, among other districts, and arrested 70 "agitators" authorities said were trained by the PKK to organize demonstrations and exploit chaos created by Kurdish protests.

 In Muş, Prime Minister Erdoğan said, "There is no longer a Kurdish question in this country."
 He said Turkey only has to address the needs of individual Kurds as ordinary citizens of the republic.
 He called Kurds and Turks "brothers" and attacked both the PKK and the BDP, saying, "We can't get anywhere with those who try to set one brother against another.
 We can't get anywhere with those who are trying to divide this country."